 Most ski shells come with an elastic cord around the bottom hem to help seal the jacket against the weather.
-Don’t confuse this with a true powder skirt – powder skirts are inside the jacket, usually a handful of inches above the bottom of the garment, and provide and additional adjustable seal around your waist to keep out the snow when you take a digger.
+Don’t confuse this with a true powder skirt – powder skirts are inside the jacket.

-If you’re skiing with a helmet (and you should be, see out ski helmet reviews here)) then a hood really isn’t going to do you any good.
+If you’re skiing with a helmet (and you should be, see our ski helmet reviews here) then a hood really isn’t going to do you any good.